Arne-Sandberg/gmail2sfdc/README.md

 gmail2sfdc
 ==========

-Django project which allows to view email from gmail using gmail rest api and upload email attachments to salesforce documents
+Django project to view emails from gmail using gmail rest api and upload email attachments to salesforce documents